-Dog bites in Newnan can be incredibly serious.
-They leave the victims at the risk of infection, disease, and tons of medical bills.
+Dog bites in Newnan can be severe.
+They leave the victims at risk of infection, disease, and tons of medical bills.
 Animal attacks can also lead to years of emotional trauma and phobias that make it hard to cope with daily life.
-If you or a loved was injured bitten by a dog or another animal, it’s time to talk to an experienced Newnan dog bite and animal attack lawyer.
+If you or a loved one was injured or bitten by a dog, it’s time to talk to an experienced Newnan personal injury lawyer.

-Our lawyers at John Foy & Associates have been representing dog bite victims for the last 20 plus years.
+Our lawyers at John Foy & Associates have been representing dog bite victims for 20 plus years.
 We understand what it takes to win compensation after an animal attack, and we’re not afraid to do what it takes.
-Let us give you a FREE consultation where we’ll discuss the details of your case and how we can help.
-Call (404) 400-4000 or contact us online to get started.
+Call or contact us online to get started.

 To file a personal injury claim for damages, you must be able to prove that:

 - The dog owner did not act in a reasonable way to keep the dog from harming others.

 - You did not provoke the dog to bite.

 - Your injuries and other damages directly resulted from owner negligence and the dog attack.

 If the dog has also been considered vicious, such as if it has bitten someone before, that can almost automatically show the owner was negligent.
 A dog owner is also negligent if they let their dog roam freely, outside of any fence or enclosure, without any attempt to stop the bite from occurring.